PERSONAL &

 Is counselling confidential?

-How are meetings arranged?
+How are counselling sessions arranged?

-Meetings can be booked on our online booking system, or you can contact us by phone or email, where we can offer the next available slot and provide a choice of counsellor you would like to work with from the list outlined in the Our Counsellors and Therapists page.
+You can book sessions through our online booking system, or if you prefer, you can contact us by phone or email.
+We’ll provide the next available slot and offer a choice of counsellors from the list outlined on 'Our Counsellors' page.

 How much will counselling cost?